OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to set the calendar start and finish date?

-In this sample, the start and finish date is setted.
+In this sample, the start and finish date is set.
 Dates outside the range are blocked

 ```JavaScript
     this._metadata.elements.calendar.attributes.startsAt = '2025-01-01';